KonnexionsGmbH/db_seeder/README.md

 The proportion of `NULL` values in optional columns is defined by the global parameter `nullFactor`.

+All methods for generating column contents can be overwritten if necessary.

 #### 2.2.1 BIGINT

-Examples: BIGINT, INTEGER, NUMBER

-- If possible, primary key columns are filled by the autoincrement functionality of the respective DBMS - otherwise `autoincrement` is simulated..
-- All other integer columns are filled with random numbers.
+Java method: `getContentBigint`

+- If the column parameter `validValuesInteger` is defined in the database schema, a random value is taken from it.
+- If the column parameters `lowerRangeInteger` and `upperRangeInteger` are defined in the database schema, a random value is taken from this interval.
+- Otherwise the counter for the current row (row number) is used.

 #### 2.2.2 BLOB

-Examples: BLOB, BYTEA, LONGBLOB, VARBINARY (MAX)
+Java method: `getContentBlob`

-- The content of the file `blob.png` from the resource directory (`src/main/resources`) is loaded into these columns.
-This file contains the company logo of Konnexions GmBH.
+- The content of the file `blob.png` from the resource directory (`src/main/resources`) is loaded into these columns.This file contains the company logo of Konnexions GmBH.

 #### 2.2.3 CLOB

-Examples: CLOB, LONGTEXT, TEXT, VARCHAR (MAX)
+Java method: `getContentClob`

 - The content of the file `clob.md` from the resource directory (`src/main/resources`) is loaded into these columns.
 This file contains the text of the Konnexions Public License (KX-PL).

 #### 2.2.4 TIMESTAMP

-Examples: DATETIME, DATETIME2, INTEGER, REAL, TEXT, TIMESTAMP
+Java method: `getContentTimestamp`

 - A randomly generated timestamp is assigned to all columns that can contain temporal data.

 #### 2.2.5 VARCHAR

-Examples: TEXT, VARCHAR, VARCHAR2
+Java method: `getContentVarchar`

-- 25% of the `Y` / `N` flag column (`COMPANY.ACTIVE`) is randomly assigned the value `N`.
+- If the column parameter `validValuesString` is defined in the database schema, a random value is taken from it.
+- If the column parameters `lowerRangeString` and `upperRangeString` are defined in the database schema, a random value is taken from this interval.
-- the content of the column is constructed depending on the row number and the encoding flags as follows:
+- Otherwise content of the column is constructed depending on the row number and the encoding flags as follows:
   - ASCII (all rows where the index modulo 3 is 0):
     - column name in capital letters
     - underscore `_`
-    - content of the primary key left-justified
+    - current row number left-justified
   - ISO 8859 1 (all rows where the index modulo 3 is 1) :
     - column name in capital letters
     - underscore `_`
-    - the column name translated into a Western European word with accent (e.g. French, Portugues)e or Spanish)
+    - a string containing specific Western European characters with accent (e.g. French, Portuguese or Spanish)
     - underscore `_`
-    - content of the primary key left-justified
+    - current row number left-justified
-  - the ISO 8859 1 version can be prevented by choosing `db_seeder.encoding.iso_8859_1=false`
+  - the ISO 8859 1 version can be prevented by choosing `encodingISO_8859_1` `false` in the database schema definition
   - UTF-8 (all rows where the index modulo 3 is 2):
     - column name in capital letters
     - underscore `_`
-    - the column name translated into a simplified Chinese word
+    - a string containing simplified Chinese characters
     - underscore `_`
-    - content of the primary key left-justified
+    - current row number left-justified
-  - the UTF-8 version can be prevented by choosing `db_seeder.encoding.utf_8=false`
+  - the UTF-8 version can be prevented by choosing `encodingUTF_8` `false` in the database schema definition
+  - If the resulting value exceeds the permissible column size, the value is shortened accordingly from the left

 #### 2.2.6 Examples